-Sunmi releases teaser images and tracklist for ‘Tail’ | NME
+Sunmi shares more new fantastical teaser images for ‘Tail’ | NME

-K-pop veteran Sunmi has revealed more details about her upcoming comeback, ‘Tail’.
+Sunmi has shared new images from her upcoming comeback project, ‘Tail’.

+Earlier today (February 17), the K-pop veteran unveiled four new fantastical promotional pictures on Instagram with the caption, “What made think like this?”.
+The first two photos feature Sunmi in elaborate getups, including a celestial crown and a bright blue wig.
+Meanwhile, the other two images are close-up portraits of the singer.
+See them here:

 The 28-year-old singer first teased her comeback in early February, with teaser images and a comeback schedule.
-The latter included the dates for the track list reveal, concept and spoiler photos and videos, music video teaser and more.
+The latter included the dates for the tracklist reveal, concept and spoiler photos and videos, music video teaser and more.

 Check those out below.